kmdlogic/kmd-logic-cpr-console-sample/README.md

 ## CPR Subscription

 Whenever there is a change in information about a Citizen the CPR provider will raise events.
+The events raised will include citizens you have no records for.
+You can either:
+a.
+Call GetAllCprEvents and determine the relevant events yourself
+b.
+Subscribe for events about specific citizens then call GetSubscribedCprEvents to return just those you are interested in

 Example -
  [Datafordeler (Events)](https://confluence.datafordeler.dk/pages/viewpage.action?pageId=17137834#H%C3%A6ndelserp%C3%A5Datafordeleren-Brugsscenarier)